-If you’re getting ready for your upcoming safari trip and looking for outfits that are practical, versatile and comfortable, we have the ideal guideline for you.
+If you’re getting ready for your upcoming safari trip and looking for safari outfit ideas that are practical, versatile and comfortable, we have the ideal guideline for you.

 Here’s a list of our top suggestions for safari outfits.